doritoes/ipdice.com/3_ECS.md

 5. Secret Namee: **ecr-image-pull-credentials**
 6. Descrition: **credentials for pulling images from ECR**
 7. Click **Store**
+8. View the new secret *ecr-image-pull-credentials* and note the Secret ARN; you will need this later!

 ### Configure the AWS CLI
 At this point you will need: